llvm/Polygeist/content/_index.md

 ## Components

-Enzyme is composed of four pieces:
+Polygeist is composed of three pieces:

-*   An optional preprocessing phase which performs minor transformations that tend to be helpful for AD.
-*   A new interprocedural type analysis that deduces the underlying types of memory locations
-*   An activity analaysis that determines what instructions or values can impact the derivative computation (common in existing AD systems).
-*   An optimization pass which creates any required derivative functions, replacing calls to `__enzyme_autodiff` with the generated functions.
+*   A C and C++ frontend enables entering the MLIR compilation pipeline from a broad range of existing code.
+*   A set of compilation passes to raise low-level C or C++ code to the Affine dialect in MLIR.
+*   A set of compilation passes to have a bi-directional conversion between MLIR and OpenScop exchange format.

 ## More resources

-For more information on Enzyme, please see:
+For more information on Polygeist, please see:

 *   The Enzyme [getting started guide](/getting_started/)
 *   The Enzyme [mailing list](https://groups.google.com/d/forum/enzyme-dev) for any questions.
 *   Previous [talks](/talks/).

-## Citing Enzyme
+## Citing Polygeist

-To cite Enzyme, please cite the following:
+To cite Polygeist, please cite the following:
 ```
 @inproceedings{polygeistPACT,
   title = {Polygeist: Raising C to Polyhedral MLIR},